I Want To...

 The over-arching mission of the Prevention & Control Core is to understand and reduce health disparities in type 2 diabetes and its complications by facilitating research in the following areas: (1) epidemiology, (2) health services research; (3) outcomes research; and (4) real-world trials of primary and secondary prevention.

 - Link to a library of Patient Educational Handouts on Diabetes Self-management

-Prevention & Control Core Structure and Services
+Healthcare and Population Science Core Structure and Services

 1. Assemble a large, experienced, multi-disciplinary panel of investigators who are committed to the Core's mission.
 This panel includes nationally and internationally regarded experts in epidemiology, clinical trials, health services research, outcomes research, psychology, behavioral medicine, and public health.
 Many of the experts are themselves under-represented minorities.